 Includes an explanatory modern Foreword by law professor Elizabeth Townsend Gard, who studied narratives of this genre in her research for the Ph.D. in History from UCLA.
 She explores the larger literary tradition of WWI writers and especially the rediscovery of women writers and women in war.
 Includes photographs from the era.
 This book is interesting to a general audience but is also appropriate and eye-opening to Young Adults and for classroom use ages 13 and up.
 See review linked below for more on classroom uses.

-PAPERBACK: Buy it at the Amazon general site, from our eStore with fulfillment by Amazon, or at B&N. And at other leading retailers.
+PAPERBACK: Buy it at the Amazon general site, from our eStore with fulfillment by Amazon, at BooksAMillion, or at B&N. And at other leading retailers.
 Libraries (and others) may also order through YBP Library Services and the Ingram Catalog.

 Also available in multiple eBook formats: